jbrodriguez/unbalance/README.md

 Order the target disks by free space available<br>
 For each disk, fill it up as much as possible with folders/files from the source disk, leaving some headroom (currently set at 450Mb).<br>

-Internally, all move operations are handled by [diskmv](https://github.com/trinapicot/unraid-diskmv).
+~~Internally, all move operations are handled by [diskmv](https://github.com/trinapicot/unraid-diskmv).~~

+Internally, it issues a slight variation of [this rsync command](https://lime-technology.com/forum/index.php?topic=37490.msg449941#msg449941).

+Check [this post](https://lime-technology.com/forum/index.php?topic=45352.msg476018#msg476018) for additional information.

-The icon was created by [hernandito](http://lime-technology.com/forum/index.php?topic=39707.msg372508#msg372508)
+The icon was created by [hernandito](http://lime-technology.com/forum/index.php?topic=39707.msg372508#msg372508).

 The array must be started for the app to work.